 Viewing Subscriptions

-Navigate to App Event Subscriptions to see:- All active and inactive subscriptions
+Navigate to Internal Event Subscriptions to see:- All active and inactive subscriptions

 - Subscription status (subscribed/unsubscribed)